haskell-github-trust/replace-attoparsec/README.md

 * Regular expressions are only able to pattern-match [regular](https://en.wikipedia.org/wiki/Chomsky_hierarchy#The_hierarchy) grammers.
-  Parsers are able pattern-match with context-free grammers, and even context-sensitive grammers, if needed.
-See below for an example of lifting a `Parser` into a `State` monad for context-sensitive pattern-matching.
+  Attoparsec parsers are able pattern-match context-free grammers.

 * The replacement expression for a traditional regular expression-based substitution command is usually just a string template in which